Post-Traumatic Stress Disorder (PTSD) Treatment In Ohio

 - cognition and memory symptoms (overall negative thoughts, difficulty remembering the traumatic event)

-Symptoms of PTSD may also last for more than one month.
-The different aspects of PTSD can separate it from other types of trauma and anxiety disorders.
+Symptoms must also last for more than one month.
+The different aspects of PTSD separate it from other types of trauma and from similar conditions, such as anxiety disorders.

 - mood swings